Now Reading

 Mourning Dove

-Mourning dove populations run high in South Dakota.
-Additionally, their habitat covers much of the state and its many territories.
-Hunting mourning dove does come with a few extra rules.
-For more information, check the website for the South Dakota Game, Fish & Parks Department.
+Mourning dove populations run high in South Dakota, and their preferred habitat covers much of the state.
+Hunting doves comes with a few extra rules, such as a migratory bird certification, magazine limits, and an on-the-wing shooting restriction.
+For more information, check the South Dakota Game, Fish & Parks Department website.

 Other Species for Bird Hunting in South Dakota